datafold-dev/datafold/doc/source/api.rst

 specifications that align to the scikit-learn API in a duck-typing fashion

 * :class:`sklearn.BaseEstimator`
   All models inherit from this base class
 * :class:`.TSCTransformerMixIn`
-  The mixin for transformer is aligned to `scikit-learn`'s `TransformerMixIn <https://scikit-learn.org/stable/modules/generated/sklearn.base.TransformerMixin.html>`_ but also allows passing time series data as input.
+  The mixin for transformer is aligned to `scikit-learn`'s `TransformerMixIn <https://scikit-learn.org/stable/modules/generated/sklearn.base.TransformerMixin.html>`_ but also allows :py:class:`TSCDataFrame` to be passed as input.
 * :class:`.TSCPredictMixIn`
-  The mixin is intended for models that fit time series data and are capable to model dynamical systems (cf. system identification).
-For model evaluation, a fitted model requires an initial condition and time specifications.
+  The mixin is intended for models that identify dynamical systems from time series data.
+For predictions, an initial condition and the time values to evaluate the model at are required.
 * :class:`sklearn.RegressorMixin` and `sklearn.MultiOutputMixin`
-  The scikit-learn mixins are used in *datafold* models that interpolate or regress function values on manifold point cloud.
+  The scikit-learn mixins are used in *datafold* models that interpolate or regress function values on manifold point clouds.

-.. automodapi:: datafold.appfold
-.. automodapi:: datafold.dynfold
-.. disable inherited members for pcfold because TSCDataFrame and PCManifold inherit from very rich data structures that have *many* functions and attributes.
-.. automodapi:: datafold.pcfold
-    :no-inherited-members: